 This unexpected version turned up at a March 2022 auction sale.
 It is a pastel version of the 1990s one and was probably sold at the studio during the mid-1990s.

 The black-paint, left-leaning Cybis signature also points to this having been an at-the-studio sale.
-Some of the pieces that were consigned to the 2019 liquidation auction had black-painted signatures, which was a color that Cybis hardly ever used for that purpose after the paint-stamp era of the early 1950s.
-This, however, is clearly a 1990s or 2000s items.
+Some of the pieces that were consigned to the 2019 liquidation auction had black-painted signatures, which was a color that Cybis hardly ever used for that purpose after the blue-paint-stamp era of the early 1950s.
 The underside of this piece is covered in grey felt that is heavily water-stained.

 The Cherub Mold

-The cherub mold, separated from the Cupid Bowl and without a flower circlet, was sold by the studio as an ornament during the 1990s and 2000s.
+The cherub mold, separated from the Cupid Bowl and without a flower circlet, was sold by the studio as an ornament starting in the 1990s.
 It is 5” tall, by the way.